-As the Australian Government continues to act on our plan to keep Australians as safe as possible from the spread of Coronavirus, I want to make sure people in our community have access to the current facts.
+As the Australian Government continues to act on our plan to keep Australian’s safe from the spread of Coronavirus, I want to make sure people in our community have access to the current facts.

 A 24/7 national Coronavirus Health Information Line has been established – 1800 020 080.